quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part36_23._Complete_VM.md

 ---

 #### 32-bit vs 64-bit Linux Memory Addressing
 Background context explaining how 32-bit and 64-bit systems handle memory addressing.
-Note that a 32-bit system can theoretically address up to \(2^{32} = 4 \text{ GB}\) of memory, whereas 64-bit systems are capable of far larger virtual address spaces.
+Note that a 32-bit system can theoretically address up to $2^{32} = 4 \text{ GB}$ of memory, whereas 64-bit systems are capable of far larger virtual address spaces.

 :p What is the difference in memory addressing capabilities between 32-bit and 64-bit Linux?
 ??x
-In a 32-bit system, the kernel can theoretically address up to \(2^{32} = 4 \text{ GB}\) of memory.
+In a 32-bit system, the kernel can theoretically address up to $2^{32} = 4 \text{ GB}$ of memory.
 However, due to various constraints like the need for system areas (e.g., kernel, etc.), the usable user space is typically limited to around 3 GB.
 In contrast, a 64-bit system can handle much larger virtual address spaces, although currently only 48 bits out of the full 64 are utilized.

 ```java
 // Example code illustrating memory addressing limitations in 32-bit and 64-bit systems